2009 structural changes to local government in England: Early responses

 Various local councils indicated their wish to seek unitary authority status.
-Four medium-sized towns and historic county boroughs, overlooked by the 1990s review: Ipswich, Oxford, Norwich and Exeter proposed unitary status on their present boundaries, and commissioned a report jointly to press their case.
+One town and three cities were overlooked by the 1990s review: Ipswich, Oxford, Norwich and Exeter proposed unitary status on their present boundaries, and commissioned a report jointly to press their case.
 Norwich announced its intention to respond to the invitation, as did Ipswich and Exeter.
 In Lancashire, Preston and South Ribble desired to form a single unitary authority although Preston bid for it alone.
 The City of Lancaster considered seeking unitary status on its present boundaries (having supported a merger with South Lakeland and Barrow-in-Furness to form a Morecambe Bay unitary authority during the referendums review).
 Blackpool advocated a merger with the Fylde and Wyre districts, which they did not support.
 Pendle and Burnley also tried to form a unitary authority with Rossendale; however Rossendale rejected this.

 The Local Government Chronicle suggested that the non-metropolitan counties of Cornwall, Shropshire, Durham, Cumbria and Northumberland would fit the government's criteria, and that the government would be unlikely to favour carving out unitary authorities from existing two-tier counties.
 Shropshire County Council, as well as two of the five districts of Shropshire, stated their wish for a move to unitary status.
 The issue was considered in Durham and Cumbria and the idea of a North Cumbria authority covering the Eden, Copeland, Carlisle and Allerdale districts had some support.
 The issue was also considered in Northumberland, with the county council in favour of one Northumberland unitary authority.
 Alan Beith, the MP for Berwick at the far north of Northumberland, suggested instead a three unitary solution, with authorities for the largely rural north and south-west, and an authority for the urban south-east (Wansbeck and Blyth Valley).